My first round of five best river cruises

 Nuremberg sits at the other end of the Upper Danube.
 Steeped in history, from the medieval days to the tragedies of World War II, the city’s main highlight is the 12th-century Nuremberg Castle and the surrounding original city walls.

-READ MORE about the best time of year to take a river cruise.
+READ MORE: Best time of year to take a river cruise

 If you go